UNT-GOAT/goatdev/model/MODEL-README.md

   "max_width_row": 1152,
   "body_width_cm": 36.94,
   "body_area_square_cm": 1608.07,
-  "debug_image": "debug/debug_IMG_20251113_094244496_HDR_jpg.rf.ad847b41e49ef6ebba4664c6c8a690e0.jpg"
+  "debug_image": "debug/debug_IMG_xxx.jpg"
 }
 ```

-Also outputs a debug folder with images showing the segmentation mask and measurement lines drawn on the image for visual verification.
+These outputs a debug folder with images showing the segmentation mask and measurement lines drawn on the image for visual verification.
+mock_batch_process.py saves these debug images to model/batch_debug/